-Clean up, demolish, and redevelop brownfield sites in Toledo, including Baron Drawn Steel, Elm Street Warehouse, Champion Sparkplug, and the former Elder Beerman property.
-Invests \$5 million in an attempt to leverage a total of \$20 million in statewide brownfield funding and invests \$1 million to leverage \$2 million in special Lucas County clean-up funding.
+Clean up, demolish, and redevelop brownfield sites in Toledo, including Baron Drawn Steel, Elm Street Warehouse, Champion Sparkplug, and the former Elder-Beerman property.
+Invests \$7,189,038 to leverage \$12,975,043 in funding from the Ohio Brownfield Remediation Program to clean up, demolish, and redevelop 10 brownfield sites in Toledo.

-Through the Clean Up, Demolish and Redevelop Brownfield Sites project the city is using \$6.0 million in ARPA funds to clean-up, demolish and redevelop brownfield sites in low-to-moderate income QCTs in the city.
+Through the Clean Up, Demolish and Redevelop Brownfield Sites project the city is using \$7,189,038 in ARPA funds to clean-up, demolish and redevelop 10 brownfield sites in low-to-moderate income QCTs in the city.
 The project allocates funding to the Lucas County Land Bank who has been able to leverage other state grant dollars to demolish 868,479 square feet of building space and repurpose over 9-acres of former brownfield properties.